 You have a lot of final taxes to file and pay before you can finally close the doors on your business.
 If you collect sales tax, you have to submit final taxes and close your retail sales tax and provincial state tax accounts with the appropriate agencies.
 You also need to file your final tax returns and close your payroll accounts, your Goods and Services Tax account, and your Harmonized Sales Tax account with the Canada Revenue Agency.

-If your company is incorporated, dissolve your corporation voluntarily, or cancel your business registration.
-This involves giving up your business number.
-You also need to cancel any registrations, certificates, or licences held in the name of your business.
+If your company is incorporated, you can dissolve your corporation voluntarily.
+Look into cancelling your business registration, which means giving up your business number.
+You should also think about cancelling any certificates or licences held in the name of your business.
 As you wrap up your paperwork, consult with your accountant and attorney to ensure you’ve done everything properly and haven’t missed any required documents.